francisdb/jojodiff-rs/README.md

+# jojodiff-rs

-# Rust library for working ith JojoDiff files
+Rust library for working with JojoDiff files

 The original Jojos Binary Diff tool can be found at https://jojodiff.sourceforge.net/ and https://sourceforge.net/projects/jojodiff/